ajatix/mapviz/README.md

 ##### Front end :
 The rich interativity is made possible due to a fantastic javascript library called d3.js.
 You can read more about it on d3js.org
+The entire JavaScript has been written from scratch.

 ##### Back end:
 All the data available on the data.gov.in was further processed, cleaned and integrated with a Python library called pandas. (pandas.pydata.org)